-National Savings Certificate (NSC) and Public Provident Fund (PPF) are the most popular fixed income earning instruments which can be opened with a Post Office and also help in saving tax under Section 80C.
+National Savings Certificate (NSC), Public Provident Fund (PPF) and Kisan Vikas Patra(KVP) are the most popular fixed income earning instruments which can be opened with a Post Office and also help in saving tax under Section 80C.
 In this article, we would be focusing on National Savings Certificate (NSC), its Interest Rate, Maturity Period etc.

 National Savings Certificate Scheme

 National Savings Certificate Scheme is a scheme launched by the govt to promote the habit of savings amongst the common man and to channelize these savings in the right direction for the benefit of the whole country.
 Under this scheme, deposits are accepted by the govt through Post Offices and the amount generated through these deposits is used for the growth of the country.

 To encourage the taxpayer to invest in this scheme, the govt has allowed this Investment in National Savings Certificate (NSC) to be claimed as a tax deduction under Section 80C which helps the tax payer in reducing his tax burden.

 The Interest Rate on National Savings Certificate is almost at par with the Interest Rates on other Fixed Income earning Instruments like PPF, Tax Saving Fixed Deposit etc. The Interest Rate on NSC is compounded half yearly and is announced by the Govt every year before 1st April and they keep on changing every year.